 Routing Between VLANs

 Route maps, access control lists and prefix lists

 Ethernet supported services ((Provider Bridging 802.1ad and Provider Backbone Bridging 802.1ah)

 MPLS supported services (VPNs Layer 3, Pseudowires e VPNs Layer 2 ou VPLS)

 Control plane and forwarding plane separation.

-Southbound API, the OpenFlow protocol and P4 protocol.
+Southbound API, the OpenFlow protocol.

 Network Function Virtualization (NFV)

 The virtual network functions (VNFs) placement and Service Chaining problems